 But the good news is that these requirements are still being reviewed, and when they come out, they’ll likely be much more flexible than either the rough drafts or the patchwork of policies currently being used by motor carriers or recommended by individual doctors.
 Home testing will likely become more common, and allowances will be made for the use of oral appliances with compliance recording.

-If you want to learn more about your options for getting sleep apnea treatment in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you want to learn more about your options for getting sleep apnea treatment in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.